camunda/blog.camunda.org/content/post/2019/07/the-zeebe-story.md

 <!--more-->

-You can find a more in-depth description of Zeebe and how it’s different in our CTO  Daniel’s blog post, and an explanation of the value and how it can impact your projects in my Co-founder [Bernd’s blog post](https://medium.com/@berndruecker/45788a90d549).
+You can find an explanation of Zeebe's value and how it can impact your projects in my Co-founder [Bernd’s blog post](https://medium.com/@berndruecker/45788a90d549).

 In this blog post, I want to focus on a journey that began almost seven years ago and led us to this point.
 It’s the story of a young company that started as a consulting business and then launched its own software product, with no external funding and no experience in basically anything we were about to do.
 It’s also the story of a young engineer who couldn’t sleep until he solved the “big workflow problem”.
 And most of all, it’s a story about the kind of people you need to make great things happen.